subnetter/subnet-docs/docs/intro/intro.md

 > we came up with a new and innovative design that integrates several modern technologies in a fundamental new way to build scalable and decentralized online communications apps.

-Our design combines in a novel way several breakthrough ideas and advancements in several areas such as crypto-currencies, payment channels, blockchain transaction processing, p2p networking, crypto-economics, and modern encryption.
+Our design combines in a novel way several breakthrough ideas and advancements in several areas such as cryptocurrencies, payment channels, blockchain transaction processing, p2p networking, crypto-economics, and modern encryption.

-We have designed a new kind of a p2p network running a set of new open source protocols operating under an honest majority security assumptions.
+We have designed a new kind of p2p network running a set of new open source protocols operating under an honest majority security assumptions.
 We have designed decentralized user-generated content (text, audio, video, etc...) routing, storage and delivery mechanisms that gets the job done and are applicable as the enabling technology infrastructure for digital communications apps.

 :::info vision
 We envision a network made of users and a federation of service providers.
-Clients use end-user software running on users devices such as smart phones and desktop computers (think a new kind of web browser).
+Clients use end-user software running on users devices such as smartphones and desktop computers (think a new kind of web browser).
 :::

 ### Network Topology